cnumr/best-practices/chapters/BP_009_en.md

 ### Example

-To display the small flags in a language picker, using a CSS spritesheet (ie grouping all the small images in one bigger picture, then selecting the displayed one on the client side with CSS), allow to reduce the number of requests associated to this feature
+Using a CSS sprite sheet (i.e., grouping all the small images in one bigger picture, then selecting the displayed one on the client side with CSS) to display the small flags in a language picker reduces the number of requests associated with  this feature.

 ### Validation rule